-Wall Street, TSX rebound after steepest sell-off in months
+The close: Wall Street, TSX rebound from steep sell-off

 Russia’s largest oil producer Rosneft will meet agreements with OPEC on oil output reductions, Igor Sechin, Rosneft chief executive, told reporters in Berlin.

+Algeria, the African oil producer that played a key role bringing together support for OPEC’s output deal last year, said that most participating nations back a nine-month extension of the cuts.

+“The majority of the countries support the proposition of Russia and Saudi Arabia,” Algerian Energy Minister Nouredine Bouterfa told reporters after meeting his Russian counterpart in Moscow.

-Both crude oil benchmarks rose on Wednesday after news of a drawdown in U.S. crude inventories and a dip in U.S. output.
+Both benchmarks rose on Wednesday after news of a drawdown in U.S. crude inventories and a dip in U.S. output.
 The U.S. Energy Information Administration said inventories fell 1.8 million barrels in the week to May 12 to 520.8 million barrels.

 In addition to U.S. crude stocks drawing down for the sixth consecutive week, the EIA showed an increase in refining rates.